 - Contextual data: Pass data related to a specific page or user action (e.g., product category, page ID).

-The properties that will be sent with page views or events can be compared in the widgets.
+The properties that will be sent with page views or events can be compared in the insights.

 The analytics script collects all props found in the DOM and sent via JS, merging them into a single object and overwriting duplicates.